Why Study Religion?

-- working as an Admissions Enrollment Counselor at Moravian College (Ed Flaherty), and pursuing a Master's Degree;
+- working as an Admissions Enrollment Counselor at Moravian University (Ed Flaherty), and pursuing a Master's Degree;

 - working at an outdoor adventure resort in Northern Wisconsin, spending time guiding trips in whitewater rafting, rock climbing, zip lining, kayaking and more!
 (Nick Roberts);

 - beginning a second Masters—this one in Middle Eastern and Islamic Studies program at George Mason University (Naiomi Gonzalez);

 - working on her masters (and perhaps a PhD) at Lehigh in American Studies, focusing on immigration and religion (Sarah White);